 The world of blogging is exploding.
 And innovation bloggers, indeed, have also jumped on the bandwagon.
 From social media to Wikipedia to ad campaigns, these innovation bloggers are utilizing the information highway to their advantage, positioning themselves as information givers, eager to tell their story, and relentless in their pursuit of knowledge distribution.

 We decided to take a personal journey with 10 innovation bloggers to gain a deeper understanding of their vision.
 After contacting them via social media, it indeed was easy to see how they acquired their “influencer status”.

 We did this by posing two broad questions to get a sense of where they see themselves and what their goal is in writing their blog.
 Their responses gave an enchanting glimpse into their goals and aspirations, how they define “success”, and why it is so important for them to upload their knowledge base to the world wide web.

-SIT has a special vantage point in the innovation industry, with 22 years of industry knowledge, leading, directing, and helping innovation leaders and managers to help innovate from within, and with our own unique methodology for going about it.
+SIT has a special vantage point in the innovation industry with 22 years of industry knowledge, leading, directing, and helping innovation leaders and managers to help innovate from within, and with our own unique methodology for going about it.
 This expertise gives us the ability to judge some of the most well-known and highly ranked blogs in our industry.
-We considered quality of content, popularity/reader engagement, and expert authority of the author.
+To determine the top 10 innovation bloggers, we considered the quality of content, popularity/reader engagement, and expert authority of the author.